Trp operon: Repression

 The operon operates by a negative repressible feedback mechanism.
 The repressor for the trp operon is produced upstream by the trpR gene, which is constitutively expressed at a low level.
 Synthesized trpR monomers associate into dimers.
 When tryptophan is present, these tryptophan repressor dimers bind to tryptophan, causing a change in the repressor conformation, allowing the repressor to bind to the operator.
 This prevents RNA polymerase from binding to and transcribing the operon, so tryptophan is not produced from its precursor.
 When tryptophan is not present, the repressor is in its inactive conformation and cannot bind the operator region, so transcription is not inhibited by the repressor.

 Attenuation

 Attenuation is a second mechanism of negative feedback in the trp operon.
 The repression system targets the intracellular trp concentration whereas the attenuation responds to the concentration of charged tRNAtrp.
-Thus, the trpR repressor decreases gene expression by altering the initiation of transcription, while attenuation does so by altering the process of transcription that's already in progress.
+Thus, the repressor (the trpR protein) decreases gene expression by altering the initiation of transcription, while attenuation does so by altering the process of transcription that's already in progress.
 While the TrpR repressor decreases transcription by a factor of 70, attenuation can further decrease it by a factor of 10, thus allowing accumulated repression of about 700-fold.
 Attenuation is made possible by the fact that in prokaryotes (which have no nucleus), the ribosomes begin translating the mRNA while RNA polymerase is still transcribing the DNA sequence.
 This allows the process of translation to affect transcription of the operon directly.